Which dehumidifier brand to buy in 2019

 - 18% experienced problems with the dehumidifier leaking.

-- 10% of members reported that their dehumidifier's auto function had stopped working.
+- 10% of members reported that their dehumidifier had frosted up.

 Leaking problems include things like a leaky water tank or water leaking from the unit itself.